Skip to main content

 Frontenac, Missouri · FDIC Cert #58121

-Triad Bank is an FDIC-insured bank (Certificate #58121) with $859M in total assets and $683M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Triad Bank, an FDIC-insured bank (Certificate #58121) with $859M in total assets and $683M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Frontenac, Missouri, the bank maintains a Tier 1 capital ratio of 12.03% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of B (76/100).
+BankHealthData assigns a composite Health Grade of B (76/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Triad Bank (FDIC cert 58121) is a community bank — $859M in total assets, $683M in deposits, serving the Frontenac, Missouri area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.